firephp/insight/docs/Welcome.md

+Welcome to the new official home of the FirePHP documentation.

+NOTE: Some external links to FirePHP information are still included as not everything has been consolidated here yet.

 Status
 ======

-FirePHP 1.0 is currently in public BETA and will go STABLE very soon.
-Your feedback is important to get us there.
+FirePHP 1.0 is currently in **public BETA** and will go STABLE very soon.
+Your [feedback](OpenSource#support) is important to get us there.

 FirePHP 1.0